 Located in the resort town of Patong, the Bangla Road (Soi Bangla), also known as Patong Walking Street or Thanon Bangla is one of the major tourist attractions in Phuket.
 The street comes to life after sunset when the road is closed for traffic and the neon lights and music take over.

 It is one of the top nightlife spots in the country.
-To know more about popular tourists’ attractions, read these other articles about Phuket.
 The road stretches for about 400 km and several side streets or soi also join the main road.
 The prominent alleys include Soi Freedom, Soi Seadragon, and Soi Gonzo.